Hong Kong High Court: Full-time judges

 A Justice of Appeal may sit as an additional Judge of the Court of First Instance.
 A Judge of the Court of First Instance may also hear cases in the Court of Appeal, including as a single Judge (for example, when determining applications for leave to appeal in criminal cases).

 Cases in the Court of First Instance are usually heard by a single Judge, though important cases may be heard by a bench consisting of more than one Judge, although this is very rare.
-This practice is similar to the English High Court, where important cases may be heard by a Divisional Court consisting of a three- or two-member bench.
+This practice is similar to the English High Court, where important cases may be heard by a divisional court consisting of a three- or two-member bench.

-All Judges of the Court of First Instance also serve as members of the Competition Tribunal.
+All judges of the Court of First Instance also serve as members of the Competition Tribunal.
 The President and Deputy President of the Competition Tribunal (currently Mr Justice Harris and Madam Justice Au-Yeung respectively) are appointed by the Chief Executive on the recommendation of the Judicial Officers Recommendation Commission.

-The President of the Lands Tribunal must be a High Court Judge (currently Madam Justice Lisa Wong) and is appointed by the Chief Executive.
+The President of the Lands Tribunal must be a High Court Judge (currently Madam Justice Winnie Tsui) and is appointed by the Chief Executive.